-This Online Safety policy was approved by the Board July 2023 The implementation of this Online Safety policy will be Senior Leadership Team monitored by the: Monitoring will take place at regular intervals: Annually The Regional Head of Schools/ Group Head of IT and Annually unless there are the Board will receive a report on the implementation incidents of concern which of the Online Safety Policy generated by the would necessitate an monitoring group (which will include anonymous immediate report. details of online safety incidents) at regular intervals: Reportable incidents would also be raised in the Principal's Monthly Report.
-The Online Safety Policy will be reviewed annually, or July 2024 more regularly in the light of any significant new developments in the use of the technologies, new threats to online safety or incidents that have taken place.
-The next anticipated review date will be: Should serious online safety incidents take place, the Regional Head of Schools following external persons / agencies should be and the Group Head of IT. informed: Infringement of the law would be referred to the appropriate authority.
+1 This Online Safety policy was approved by the Board The implementation of this Online Safety policy will be Exec Exec.
+Principal and the monitored by the: SLT Monitoring will take place at regular intervals: Annually The Regional Head of Schools/ Group Head of IT and the Annually unless there are Board will receive a report on the implementation of the incidents of concern which Online Safety Policy generated by the monitoring group would necessitate an (which will include anonymous details of online safety immediate report.
+Reportable incidents) at regular intervals: incidents would also be raised in the Exec.
+Principal's Monthly Report.
+The Online Safety Policy will be reviewed annually, or more The next anticipated review regularly in the light of any significant new developments in date will be July 2023 the use of the technologies, new threats to online safety or incidents that have taken place.
+Should serious online safety incidents take place, the Regional Head of Schools following external persons / agencies should be informed: and the Group Head of IT.
+Infringement of the law would be referred to the appropriate authority.